Exact Bias of Linear TRNG Correctors -- Spectral Approach: Main Results

 \subsection{Randomness Extraction - Discrepancy Under $\ell_1$ Norm}

-Typically in cryptography, the $\ell_2$ norm gives nearly sharp security bounds for total variation (i.e., the $\ell_1$ norm).
-For instance, the Leftover Hash Lemma, a fundamental result in randomness extraction, shows that statistical distance is bounded by the collision probability, relating $\ell_1$ and $\ell_2$ norms.
+Typically in cryptography, the $\ell_2$ norm gives nearly sharp bounds on total variation (i.e., the $\ell_1$ norm).
+In our setting, these guarantees are information-theoretic and concern the output distribution itself, i.e., indistinguishability from the ideal uniform output $U_k$ without additional side information.

-We will show that indeed in our case too, we obtain bounds for the $\ell_1$ norm that are nearly optimal for good codes, and we obtain them by interpolating our previously obtained $\ell_\infty$ and $\ell_2$ norm bounds.

-We first prove that only full-rank matrices can be linear extractors.
+We first note that only full-rank matrices can be linear extractors.
 The reason is that rank deficiency leads to large Fourier coefficients which prevent proximity to uniformity.

 \begin{proposition}[Linear extractors must be full-rank] If $G$ has rank deficiency, then for any input distribution $X$ we have $\|\mathbf{P}_Y - \mathbf{P}_{U_k}\|_{TV} \geq \frac{1}{2}$ and $\|\mathbf{P}_Y - \mathbf{P}_{U_k}\|_1 \geq 1$. \end{proposition}